tonethar/IGME-330-Fall-2021/projects/project-3.md

 ## II.
 Structure

-1) 3 distinct web pages
+1) 3 distinct web pages:
     - About (**home.html** or **about.html**) - a "landing" page that tells the users what the app can do
     - App  (**app.html**) - the main functionality of your app
     - Sources (**documentation.html** or **sources.html**) - documentation of your sources and a link to your demo video